-We are part of the Grimshoe Benefice, the churches of St. Mary's, Feltwell, St. James', Hockwold, St. Andrew's, Northwold, St. Mary's Southery and St. Mary's, Weeting.
+We are part of the Grimshoe Benefice, the churches of St. Mary's, Feltwell, St. James', Hockwold, St. Andrew's, Northwold, and St. Mary's, Weeting.

-St Mary's is open daily from about 9am to 6pm.
+St Mary's is open daily from 9am - 6pm/

 Worship: Services are taken from the Church of England's Common Worship.
-We celebrate the Eucharist together on 1st and 3rd Sundays.
-Hymns are usually accompanied by the piano or organ and the Addington Setting is used to sing the Gloria, Santcus & Benedictus and Agnus Dei.
 The Eucharistic prayer is usually said, rather than sung.
 Churchmanship is central to modern catholic with the Priests wearing Eucharistic vestments.
 The congregation, though small, shares warm and supportive fellowship and there is tea and coffee after the services to give people an opportunity to chat and catch up.

 Bells: There is a peal of four bells, which are chimed when manpower allows and can be requested for special events such as weddings or funerals.
 The tower is not strong enough to support the movement of bells hung for traditional British change ringing, thus the bells may only be chimed in the fashion found across mainland Europe.